 PADDLE TRIP INFO

-The 2021 Spring paddle season will be different from all other FODR spring paddle seasons.
-We will host paddles 7 days a week, twice on Saturdays, we will use a round-trip route, and we will continue the COVID-19 precautions we put into effect last year and add others as required by Virginia Department of Health or the CDC.
+The 2021 Summer paddle season will be different from our last summer paddle season.
+We will host paddles on the last 2 weekends of July, Thursday through Monday, we will use a roundtrip route from Big Island, and we will continue with modified COVID-19 precautions (adding others if required by the Virginia Department of Health or the CDC).
 Here are the details.

-Masks required: Please help us comply with Governor Northam’s requirement for face covering and social distancing.
-At all times while on land, Crew and Guests must wear a mask -- during equipment fitting (kayak, PFD, Paddle) and during launch and takeout.
+Vaccinations or Masks required: We ask that everyone be vaccinated or agree that at all times while on land, wear a mask -- during equipment fitting (kayak, PFD, Paddle) and during launch and takeout.
 If you are not willing or able to wear a mask, please do not make a reservation, unless you are fully vaccinated.

-Dates: April 15 through May 18, offering two trips on Saturdays.
+Dates: July 22 through August 2, Thursday through Monday only.
 We will paddle every one of those days that the weather permits, by reservation only.

 Limited group size: 6 Guests maximum each day.
-Wednesdays will be open only for group reservations, and the maximum group size is 6; no exceptions.
+Group reservations will be permitted, but the maximum group size is 6.
 Every paddler must be at least 18 years old.

-Route: We will use a round-trip paddle course so we can take out at the site where we launch and parked our cars.
-This will eliminate the need to carpool.
-We will launch from Big Island and do a roundtrip paddle on the Dragon at the Mascot bridge on Route 603 (Farley Park Road).
+Route: We will meet at the Big Island at 8:00 AM each paddle day.
+(This is a change.)
+We will launch from Big Island and do a roundtrip paddle on the Dragon to return to Big Island.
 We will paddle upstream and then downstream for a total of about 2.5 to 3 hours.
 Since we will paddle when temperatures will probably be in the 90s, and sometimes against the current, this paddle will be more strenuous than our other paddle trips.

-Start times and place: We will meet at the Mascot Bridge.
-The meeting time for all the paddlers is 8:30 a.m. at the launch site, except for the Saturday afternoon paddles, which will meet at 12:30 p.m.
+Start times and place: We will meet at the Big Island.
+The meeting time for all the paddlers is 8:00 a.m.
+We will be off the water by noon.
 Directions and a map are provided below and in a pdf file on the top of this page.

 No Radios: We will not use individual radios or headsets or earpieces.